30 Geography Facts Everyone Keeps Getting Wrong

 Mistake: Florida is our southernmost state

 The Florida Keys are a picturesque haven for tourists who flock to the southernmost geographical marker in Key West.
 But it’s the southernmost continental point.
 Hawaii, in fact, reaches down nearly to the 21st latitude, only 1,465 miles from the equator.
+See if you can pass this geography quiz.
+It’s a lot harder than you might think.

 Mistake: All 50 states have Daylight Saving Time